 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.

 If you have 4 days to explore Rome with kids, here are our best suggestions for organizing your time.
 Of course, you can rearrange and add to this itinerary as you like.
-We spent a week in Rome, and stayed in the Trastavere neighborhood, which we adored.
+We spent over a week in Rome and stayed in the Trastevere neighborhood, which we adored.

 Day 1- Pantheon and Trevi Fountain